Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative

 In LHDPPO, a learned value-based critic network $V_{\phi}(\boldsymbol{s})$ is employed to approximate the expected value of the current state, with parameters $\phi$ updated from sampled trajectories.
 Based on this approximation, the Generalized Advantage Estimation (GAE) is constructed as $\hat{A}^t = \sum_{l=0}^{\infty} (\gamma \lambda)^l \delta^{t+l}$, where $\lambda$ is the GAE parameter, $\gamma$ is the discount factor, and $\delta^t = \boldsymbol{r}^t + \gamma V_{\phi}(\boldsymbol{s}^{t+1}) - V_{\phi}(\boldsymbol{s}^t)$ is the Temporal-Difference (TD) residual.
 This advantage signal can drive the policy update by weighting the likelihood ratio in the PPO clipped surrogate objective, given by~\cite{zhang2025embodied}

 where $\kappa\in[0,1]$ is the clipping parameter.
 The gradient of this objective is backpropagated through the log-probability of the diffusion policy and ultimately updates the denoising networks $\boldsymbol{\varepsilon}_{\psi^{c}}^{c}$ and $\boldsymbol{\varepsilon}_{\psi^{d}}^{d}$.
-In this manner, LHDPPO forms another closed training loop for diffusion-based action generation, environment interaction, reward evaluation, and PPO updates are tightly coupled, as shown on the right of Fig. \ref{fig2}.
+In this manner, LHDPPO forms another closed training loop in which GDM-based action generation, environment interaction, reward evaluation, and PPO updates are tightly coupled, as shown on the right side of Figure~\ref{fig2}.